Azure/azure-openapi-validator/CONTRIBUTING.md

 # How to prepare for a PR submission after you made changes locally

+1. Ensure your local clone branch is up-to-date with `main`.
+If you are using a fork, ensure your local fork branch is based on origin repo `main`.
-1. Run `rush update` to ensure all the required modules are installed.
+2. Run `rush update` to ensure all the required modules are installed.
-2. Run `rush build` to regenerate relevant files that need to be checked-in.
+3. Run `rush build` to regenerate relevant files that need to be checked-in.
-3. Run `rush lint`.
+4. Run `rush lint`.
 It must pass.
 If it doesn't, you can debug with `rush lint --verbose`.
-4. Run `rush test` to run the unit tests.
+5. Run `rush test` to run the unit tests.
 They should all pass.
-5. If you changed the ruleset, run `rush regen-ruleindex` to update contents of `docs/rules.md`.
+6. If you changed the ruleset, run `rush regen-ruleindex` to update contents of `docs/rules.md`.
    For details, see `How to refresh the index of rules documentation`.
-6. Run `rush change` to generate changelog.
+7. Run `rush change` to generate changelog.
 You will need to follow the interactive prompts.
    You can edit the added files later.
 If you don't add the right entries, the CI build will fail.
 8. If the change is siginficant, you might consider manually adding appropriate entry to `changelog.md`.
 9. You are now ready to submit your PR.